 The Language Arts curriculum is entrusted to St. Catherine of Siena.
-St. Catherine of Siena was a member of Dominican order and a valiant woman of faith.
+St. Catherine of Siena was a member of the Dominican order and a valiant woman of faith.
 She was taught how to read and write by Our Lord Himself.
-The astonishing results of this miracle are the Dialogue, a classic treasure of the Catholic Church forever.
+The astonishing results of this miracle are the Dialogue, a classic treasure of the Catholic Church.
 Her feast day is April 29.

 The Science curriculum is entrusted to St. Albert the Great.
-St. Albert was a member of the Dominican Order and one of his famous pupils was St. Thomas Aquinas.
+He was a member of the Dominican Order and one of his famous pupils was St. Thomas Aquinas.
 Steeped in biblical and theological studies, St. Albert could see the hand of God in all creation.
 Therefore, when he turned to the study of the natural sciences, he saw all things with the ‘eyes of faith’.
 He was among the first and greatest of natural scientists.
 He gained a reputation for his expertise in biology, chemistry, physics, botany, astronomy, geography, metaphysics, and mathematics.
-The feast of St. Albert is November 15.
+His feast day is November 15.

-Catechism of the Catholic Church: 279-327; 2292-2295; 2415-2418.
-The curricular goal of the Science curriculum is to provide the scientific principles and procedures and the ethics that should guide those principles.
+The curricular goal of science is to provide the scientific knowledge, principles, and procedures necessary to understand the material world, as well as the ethics that should guide those principles and procedures.

-The Social Studies curriculum is entrusted to St. Theresa of Lisieux.
-Although St. Theresa lived as a Cloistered Carmelite nun, she is the patron of missions because of her love for each individual soul created in God’s image and likeness.
+The Social Studies curriculum is entrusted to St. Thérèse of Lisieux.
+Although St. Thérèse lived as a Cloistered Carmelite nun, she is the patron of missions because of her love for each individual soul created in God’s image and likeness.
 Indeed she possessed a Catholic world perspective shaped by the Church’s teaching and inflamed with God’s love.
 Her feast day is October 1.

 The Physical Education curriculum is entrusted to Blessed Pier Giorgio Frassati.
 Blessed Pier was a member of the Third Order of St. Dominic and prayed the Rosary three times a day.
 He was an able skier, never missing making a visit to the Blessed Sacrament after skiing.
 He was also fond of swimming, rowing, and bicycle riding.
 He died at the age of 24 and is a model for Christian athletes.
 His feast day is July 4.